intetsu2/Rock-Paper-Scissors/README.md

 # rock-paper-scissors
-rock, paper, scissor game with the computer.
+Rock, Paper, Scissor game with computer.

 ## Should look like this
 ![game_example](src/rps_example.png)